alanarvelo/DHackathon/README.md

   - Sponsors
   - Separate to new test file the state set-up functions

+  - Update Balance display after submitFunds runs
+  - Contract Balance display also for Factory Contract
+  - Not found DH page, reroute or error
+  - Block OpenDHFn if balance not great to Prize
+  - Dont remove Popup until MM has been interacted with
+  - way to click out of pop up, to go back
+  - form validation for EOA for judges, participants, etc
+  - display judges and participants via store-reducer-loop

 To Publish:
   - UML of process, stages, actors and functions
   - Instruction page with UML and caveats, exceptions, requires